ssjefferies/productCatalogViewer/README.md

 - `500 Internal Server Error` - Server error

 ### Error Response Format
+For validation errors that occur when a new Product is Posted, the API returns a list of field names, each with an associated error message:
+{
+    "price": "Price must have at most 7 integer digits and 4 fraction digits", "model": "Model can be up to 50 characters at most" }

-For validation errors or server errors, the API returns a simple error message:
+For server errors, the API returns a simple error message:
 ```json
 "Error creating product: [specific error message]"
 ```

-**Note**: Based on your controller implementation:
 - GET endpoints return data directly (200 OK)
 - POST endpoint returns 201 Created on success, 400 Bad Request on error
-- Invalid product keys may return an empty ProductDTO rather than 404
+- Invalid product keys will return a 404

 ## Development